Stochastic nonlinear wave dynamics on compact surfaces: Introduction

 Now, for a stochastic hyperbolic equation with a general power nonlinearity, the corresponding measure on the phase-space is given similarly by the formal Gibbs measure

 where $v=\dt u$, and $\En(u,v)$ is the (renormalized) energy given by

 and $\,:\!u^{k+1}\!:\,$ denotes the renormalization of the nonlinearity.
 In this case, the full measure is given by

 where $\mu_1$ is the white noise measure on $\M$.
-Note that when there is no stochastic forcing as in the NLW \eqref{NLW}, since it admits the Hamiltonian structure
+Note that when there is no stochastic forcing as in NLW \eqref{NLW}, since it admits the Hamiltonian structure

 then the energy $\En$ is preserved along the flow, and so at least formally $\rho_{k+1}$ is invariant for \eqref{NLW}.
-On the other hand, adding a stochastic forcing in the equation breaks down the Hamiltonian structure and in particular changes the equation satisfied by the speed $v$, so that one needs to add an extra damping term in order for $\mu_1$ to be stationary for $v$.
-This leads to consider \eqref{SDNLW}.\footnote{ In the physics literature, when $k$ is odd the stochastic equation \eqref{SDNLW} is then known at the ``canonical" stochastic quantization \cite{RSS} of the $\Phi^{k+1}_2$ measure \eqref{def-rhok}.}
+On the other hand, adding a stochastic forcing in the equation breaks down the Hamiltonian structure and in particular changes the equation satisfied by the speed~$v = \dt u $.
+Thus, in order for $\mu_1$ to be stationary for $v$, one needs to add an extra damping term, making the equation into a Langevin equation with the momentum $v = \dt u$.
+This leads us to consider \eqref{SDNLW}.\footnote{In the physics literature, when $k$ is odd the stochastic equation \eqref{SDNLW} is then known at the ``canonical" stochastic quantization \cite{RSS} of the $\Phi^{k+1}_2$-measure \eqref{def-rhok}.}